 In 1984, RAGE was formed under the name Avenger.
 After the release of their debut album “Prayers Of Steel” and their EP “Depraved To Black” in 1985, the band changed their name to RAGE because there was already another band in England that also carried the same moniker.
 Originally the new name was supposed to be “Furious Rage” but it was eventually shortened to RAGE.
 The first album which was released under the new name was “Reign of Fear” in 1986.

 RAGE have released their following albums in regular, continuous intervals and the band began touring with Running Wild, U.D.O., Motörhead and Saxon in the early 1990s.

-After the album XIII, RAGE continued working for the next album Ghosts with the Lingua Mortis Orchestra in 1999.
+After the album “XIII”, RAGE continued working for he next album “Ghosts” with the Lingua Mortis Orchestra in 1999.
 This album was followed by a major line-up change, featuring Peavy Wagner, Victor Smolski and Mike Terrana.

-The band played at Bundesvision Song Contest 2009 (BUVISOCO), a nationwide TV song contest featuring Germany’s best artists from different genres, on February 13th, 2009.
-This festival was hosted by the most famous German TV host Stefan Raab (TV Total).
-Of course, RAGE’s participation in this show, where the band reached the third place, enhanced their popularity even more.
+In 2009 the band played at Bundesvision Song Contest 2009 (BUVISOCO), a nationwide TV song contest featuring Germany’s best artists from different genres.
+This show was hosted by the most famous German TV host Stefan Raab (TV Total).
+Of course.
+RAGE’s participation in this show, where the band reached the third place, enhanced their popularity even more.

 In early 2012, RAGE’s 21st album, simply called 21, was released.

 In 2014 RAGE released the special box edition “The Soundchaser Archives, 30th Anniversary” with rarities and demo songs from the last 30 years of the RAGE history.

 In February 2015 Peavy Wagner announced the split of the lineup with Victor Smolski and André Hilgers.